List of You characters: Love Quinn

 Love Quinn (Victoria Pedretti; season 2–3, special guest season 4) is an aspiring chef and health guru in Los Angeles.
-Love is the heiress to a self-care business started by her wealthy parents, who launched the grocery store Anavrin ("Nirvana" spelled backwards) when Love and her younger brother Forty were teenagers.
+Love is the heiress to a self-care business started by her wealthy parents, who launched the grocery store Anavrin ("Nirvana" spelled backwards and based on the real-life grocery chain Erewhon) when Love and her younger brother Forty were teenagers.
 Love noticed Forty being sexually abused by Sofia, the family's au pair and murdered her after drugging Forty, allowing him to believe he blacked out and killed Sofia himself.
 Love's parents elected to cover up the death to protect Forty, who grew up with severe unresolved trauma and developed an addiction to alcohol and drugs.
 Love made it her responsibility during adulthood to manage Forty's sobriety.
-She later went to culinary school and fell in love with a mute man named James whom she sought to marry, but he ultimately died of a medical condition.
+She later went to culinary school and fell in love with a deaf man named James whom she married, but he ultimately died of a medical condition.

 Love begins the series as an employee at Anavrin.
-She meets Joe - who also begins working at the store under the pseudonym Will Bettelheim - and quickly becomes attracted to him.
+She meets Joe – who also begins working at the store under the pseudonym Will Bettelheim – and quickly becomes attracted to him.
 She secretly discovers that Joe has been stalking her and keeps a glass cage inside his storage unit, which she takes as signs of his passion.
 She also deduces Beck as Joe's ex-girlfriend via her memoir and deems her undeserving of him.
 As she and Joe become closer, Love is visited by Candace (who was posing as Forty's girlfriend), who reveals that Joe is living under an alias and tried to murder Candace.
 Love feigns disbelief but cuts ties with Joe, only to realize she still holds feelings for him.
 Love learns that Joe was in a sexual relationship with his landlord Delilah and later discovers her being held hostage inside the glass cage.
 Love murders Delilah to tie up loose ends.
 Candace later discovers the storage unit herself and traps Joe inside the cage with Delilah's corpse, then calls Love to the unit to prove Joe's psychopathy to her.
 Love, however, murders Candace and reveals to Joe that she murdered Delilah and has been obsessed with him.
 Joe attempts to kill her, but she reveals she is pregnant with his child.
 Forty realizes Joe is a serial killer and calls Love and Joe to Anavrin; he warns Love to stay clear of Joe and prepares to execute him at gunpoint, but is shot dead by police officer David Fincher.
-Joe and Love move to a suburb outside San Francisco to raise their child.
+Joe and Love move to a suburb outside San Francisco to raise their child, Henry.